-Notes: I changed the amount of bananas and added 1/2 cup more because I had them.
-I also increased the amount of nutmeg from a pinch to 1/4 tsp because I like it.
-The recipe recommends to put the hot cake into the freezer to make it more moist.
+Note: The recipe recommends to put the hot cake into the freezer to make it more moist.
 I had no room in my freezer so I put ice in a roasting pan and then put the 9 x 13″ pan pan on top.
-I do not think either step is necessary but it is what I did.

 I have made many banana cakes, and this may be the “best ever”, it is moist, tender, lots of banana taste, hint of the nutmeg and of course the frosting is excellent but then again I really like cream cheese frosting.
 You could also make this with your favorite buttercream frosting if you are not a fan of cream cheese.

 As I always ask, if you make this cake or any other things on my blog do tell me how they turned out and if you liked them or made some great changes.

 I hope you have a great week.
 For many it is a short week because of the holiday and if not at least a long weekend.
 I am already looking forward to it.